 Then there are those who are more in touch with their masculine side.
 They’ve built walls around their walls.
 And around those are moats and barbed wire fences.
 These are the people that don’t let anyone in.
 They protect themselves.
 They get close to people, but not so close so that they are vulnerable.
 They’d rather not let anyone in because if they do, they could potentially feel pain.

-The hardest part for these folks is that, like my previous guest Mike Robbins said, when you mute, or lessen some of your emotions, the others lessen too.
+The hardest part for these folks is that, like one of my guests Mike Robbins said, when you mute or lessen some of your emotions, the others lessen too.
 If you lessen the pain, you lessen the pleasure.

 I didn’t know this for the longest time until I learned how to express my true emotions.
 Believe me, it wasn’t comfortable.
 But once I did, I noticed that the more negativity I was able to safely express, the more positive I felt.
 I was gaining access to both higher highs and lower lows.